Xuanngoc/xuanngoc.github.io/docs/_posts/2022-03-20-js-hidden-threads.markdown

 date:   2022-03-06 16:43:22 +0700
 categories: js multithreaded
 ---
-Is Javascript really single thread language
+Is Javascript really single-thread language ?

-`YEAR-MONTH-DAY-title.MARKUP`

 While your JavaScript code may run, at least by default, in a single-threaded environ‐ ment, that doesn’t mean the process running your code is single-threaded.
 In fact,